SnowyXS/ATLA-Lite/README.md

 - Numpad2 or Arrow-Down: Will move down
 - Numpad6 or Right-Arrow: will either increase a value, go one further in a list
 - Numpad4 or Left-Arrow: Will either decrease a value, go back one in the list
 - Numpad5 or Enter: Will either toggle a Checkbox, press a Button,
-- Left-Alt + Right-Arrow: will open the sub category if there is one
+- Left-Alt + Numpad6 or Left-Alt + Right-Arrow: will open the sub category if there is one
 - Backspace: Will close the sub category
 # Discord Server
 https://discord.com/invite/n2egDfZwgJ